Benecoder/Bilanzierungs-Wiki/CRF1/A/2/CRF1A2.md

-# Manufacturing Industries and Construction
+# CRF 1.A.2 Manufacturing Industries and Construction

 * a.
 [Iron and steel](CRF1A2a.md)
 * b.
 [Non-ferrous metals](CRF1A2b.md)